14 Lessons From The Psychology of Money That Can Help You Build Wealth

 Avoid the Extreme Ends of Financial Decisions

-Going all in on anything sounds bold, but it rarely works out.
-Extreme strategies usually leave no room for flexibility, no space to course-correct.
-Housel pushes for balance because life isn’t one-size-fits-all.
+Going all-in sounds bold, but Housel warns it rarely works out.
+Extreme strategies leave no room for flexibility or course correction, and that’s a recipe for disaster.

 You Should Like Risk Because It Pays Off Over Time